-These are the microprocessors that are designed for processing any signal such as radar, sonar, image processing, image processing, etc. They have the capacity to process multiple signals at a time in the parallel operation.
-These microprocessors convert between analog (ADC) and digital (DAC) signals.
-Then they process them by filtering, compressing and by applying algorithms in the digital format.
+These are the microprocessors that are designed for processing any signal such as radar, sonar, image processing, image processing, etc. They can process multiple signals at a time in parallel operation.
+These microprocessors convert between analogue (ADC) and digital (DAC) signals.
+Then, they process them by filtering, compressing and applying algorithms in the digital format.

 3. RISC Microprocessor

 A Reduced Instruction Set Computer (RISC) is designed for executing simple instructions.
-The number of instructions are reduced to 30-40.
-Instructions are simplified for reducing execution time.
+The number of instructions is reduced to 30-40.
+Instructions are simplified to reduce execution time.
 The format and the size of these instructions is fixed and limited.
-Since the instruction is completed in a clock cycle, more lines of program code and more memory is required for storing the instruction.
+Since the instruction is completed in a clock cycle, more lines of program code and more memory are required for storing the instruction.
 There is less load on hardware and more on either compiler or software.

 4. Input/Output Processor (IOP)

 These are the special processors that control and manage the input-output tasks in a computer.
 They have direct access to memory, and unlike CPUs, they only process the I/O peripherals.
 While the CPU sends instructions for operation, IOP executes them.

 These microprocessors combine identical BSMs to form microprocessors of the desired word size.
 The objective is to design microprocessors of the desired width by increasing the bit size.
 Two or more identical BSMs are cascaded to form processors of both conventional and unconventional word sizes.